Law & Philosophy

 Students already admitted into either the J.D. program or the Ph.D. program who wish to pursue the joint degree may apply to do so by completing the application steps listed above.

-Students in the joint program will write a dissertation on a suitable topic related to law and philosophy.
+Students in the joint degree program will write a dissertation on a suitable topic related to law and philosophy.